The UH COMD Master's Program is honored to be a step on the path of our students' journey to becoming speech-language pathologists.

 A minimum of five semesters of clinical practica are required.
-These are completed both at the University of Houston Speech, Language & Hearing Clinic: A United Way Facility and at a wide variety of clinics, schools, and hospitals in the Houston area.
+These are completed both at the University Speech-Language-Hearing Clinic: A United Way agency and at a wide variety of clinics, schools and hospitals in the Houston area.

 Evidence-Based Practice Reports

 All graduate students successfully complete at least two Evidence-Based Practice case studies as part of their clinical education.

 The Evidence-Based Practice (EBP) Reports project at the University of Houston Department of Communication Sciences and Disorders is a formative assessment of the student's development into critically thinking independent practitioners of speech-language pathology in a variety of settings.
 EBP Reports allow students to utilize research, client information and clinical practice in formulating therapeutic recommendations.
 Students present their findings and recommendations in written and oral formats.